cssgunc/carolinacloset/README.md

 This folder contains EJS templates that are pre-processed and rendered as HTML to the client.
 It may be easy to think of these as HTML files with some dynamically rendered parts.
 Look [here](https://ejs.co/) for more details on EJS.

-The EJS files are split into root, user, volunteer, and admin folders.
+The EJS files are split into root, user, and admin folders.

 ### `.env, .env-example`
 The `.env` file used for environment variables.
 Please see [the above section](#environment-variables) for more information.